 Discover more about wining and dining in this popular neighbourhood in our Guide to Food and Drink in the Grassmarket

 Love live music?
 Edinburgh knows how to put on an entertaining show.
 On any night of the week, you’ll find a hotbed of music being performed across the city – from blues and jazz to folk and electro-pop.
 Find out more in our Guide to Live Music in Edinburgh

 Day 2: Outdoor pursuits and retail therapy

-Not many cities can boast a huge hill slap back in the centre, but you’ll know by now that Edinburgh is not like any other city!
-Arthur’s Seat has long been the spot for Edinburgh locals to escape the noisy streets and find some sanctuary.
-Which is exactly why we think this is the best way for you to begin day 2 of your tour!
+Arthur’s Seat has long been the spot for Edinburgh locals to escape the hustle and bustle of city life and find some sanctuary.
+Which is exactly why this is the best way for you to begin day 2 of your visit!

-Head back down to Holyrood Park and back to Holyrood Road (where the Scottish Parliament building is) and wait for a tour bus to take you back up to Waverley Bridge.
-We’re going for a stroll through the city gardens, next!
+Head back down to Holyrood Park and Holyrood Road (where the Scottish Parliament building is) and wait for a tour bus to take you back up to Waverley Bridge.
+Next up, is a stroll through the city gardens…

 Princes Street Gardens

 Princes Street Gardens, which you’ll have seen yesterday from the lofty heights of the Scott Monument, brings together the beauty of the outdoors and the bustling city centre shopping district.

 Lying at the centre of Edinburgh’s UNESCO World Heritage Site, within the New Town and Old Towns, the gardens spread from Waverley Bridge in the east to the foot of Edinburgh Castle in the west.
 There are seasonal floral displays to admire, lots of interesting memorials and statues, and plenty of shady benches to simply sit and watch the world go by.

 The Scottish National Gallery